 Key message:

-The overall aim is to examine whether the total caffeine exposure from multiple sources constitutes a health risk to the Norwegian population.
+In this risk assessment, VKM examined whether the total caffeine exposure from diet alone and diet in combination with PCPs constitutes a health risk to the Norwegian population.

-With this background, the Panel on Food Additives, Flavourings, Processing Aids, Materials in Contact with Food, and Cosmetics of the Norwegian Scientific Committee for Food and Environment (VKM) has self-initiated a risk assessment of caffeine including caffeine exposure estimates from multiple sources.
+The Panel on Food Additives, Flavourings, Processing Aids, Materials in Contact with Food, and Cosmetics of the Norwegian Scientific Committee for Food and Environment (VKM) has approved the risk assessment.

 The members of the project group: